 The answer is not found in the Old Testament in such passages as Leviticus 23:31.
 Yes, Leviticus 23:31 is an admonishment to keep the Day of Atonement perpetually.

 You shall do no work at all.
 It is to be a perpetual statute throughout your generations in all your dwelling places.Leviticus 23:31 (NAS95S)

 But there are two reasons why we are not bound by this command in Leviticus or the other commands to keep Jewish customs and feasts.
 First, the commands were given to the Jewish people.
 They do not apply to Gentiles and they do not apply to the church today.
 Someone once said that “all of the promises in the Bible are mine.”
 But that is not true.
 All of the promises and commands do not apply to Christians and non-Jews.
 For example, the promise that God would make them a great nation was spoken to Abraham and his descendants – Jews and Arabs.
-The promise that Jews would be given a land called Palestine does not apply to us.
-Can you imagine every Christian in the world, trying to live in Palestine today?
+The promise that Jews would be given a land called Canaan does not apply to us.
+Can you imagine every Christian in the world, trying to live in Israel today?
 The commands to keep the sacrifices no longer apply today since Jesus died for the sins of the world making the Mosaic sacrifices obsolete.
 The requirement to keep the Sabbath no longer applies.
 However, we are commanded to attend church (Hebrews 10:24-25).
 There are many Mosaic laws that no longer apply.